-This sale is overall similar in zoning, general plan, and FEMA Flood Zones.
+This sale is overall similar in zoning and flood zone.
 Although the property is partially non-farmable, this is offset by the superior soils, with a 2.55 weighted average.
 Additionally, the comparable sale is significantly smaller than the subject (indicating a higher unit value).
-Based on the previous discussion, a value for the subject property below this sale is appropriate (or below \$7,542 per acre).
+Based on the previous discussion, a value for the subject property below \$7,542 per acre is appropriate.

-This comparable is located on the westside of Highway 84 at the T-junction with Oxford Road, approximately one half-mile south of the Solano-Yolo County line.
+This comparable is located on the west side of Highway 84 at the T-junction with Oxford Road, approximately one half-mile south of the Solano-Yolo County line.
 The 361.06-acre property sold in June 2019 for \$2,900,000 or \$8,032 per acre.
 There were no atypical sale conditions per the listing broker.
 The land has historically been farmed to various irrigated row crops, most recently alfalfa and tomatoes.
 Water is provided by RD-900, and soils consist of 100% Class II irrigated soils.
 While a residence was leased for \$900 per month, the broker said it didn't contribute value to the sale.
 The land is not considered permanent planting adaptable as the water table is high in the spring, which also interferes with use of heavy equipment.
 The site is located within a flood zone AE, subject to 1% annual chance flooding, with Base Flood Elevations determined.

-This sale is similar to the subject in zoning, use, and flood zone.
+This sale is similar to the subject in zoning and flood zone.
 While the sale is older, the property has superior soil quality compared to the subject.
 Overall, the superior soils indicate a value below \$8,032 per acre for the subject property.